anavel/translation/README.md

 ## Configuration

-Publish Transleite config file with `php artisan vendor:publish`
+Publish translation config file with `php artisan vendor:publish`

 Include the files you want to manage within the `files` array, like this:

 ```
     /*